skyrim-multiplayer/skymp/skyrim-platform/tools/plugin-example/README.md

 ```

 > If you prefer, you can set the `SKYRIMPATH` environment variable to this path.
-> This can be conventient when working with multiple projects or collaborators who have Skyrim folders in different locations.
+> This can be convenient when working with multiple projects or collaborators who have Skyrim folders in different locations.

 ## Configure Plugin Name